prashanthgedde/Books-DDIA/ch05-Replication.md

 One common solution for this problem is LEADER BASED REPLICATION (a.k.a active/passive master/slave replication).

 Leader based replication works as below:
   1. One of the replicas is designated as LEADER (master or primary).
-A write will send requests to the leader, which gets written to leaders local storage first.
+Client will send request to the leader, which gets written to leader's local storage first.
   2. Other replicas are called FOLLOWERS (slaves, secondaries or hot-standby).
 After leader write onto its storage, it sends out the change log on to all of its followers.
 Each follower takes this log from leader abd update its local copy.
   3. Client reads either from the leader or any of the followers.
-Writes are accepted only on the leaser.
+Writes are accepted only on the leader.
 Followers are read-only from client's point of view.

  ## Synchronous vs Async Replication
  In some relation DBs, this is often configurable option, other systems hardcoded to one of them.